Which is the place of origin?

 Another legend speaks of a meeting between the Archangel Gabriel and Muhammad in which the latter was helped during a moment of exhaustion by a drink black as the Holy Stone of Mecca that allowed him to disarm in battle 40 riders and satisfy no less than 40 women (sic!)

-Surely between the 12th and 14th century, coffee began to spread in the Yemen thanks to the Ethiopian invasions of the area and the Arabian peninsula through the coasts of the Red Sea until arriving in the first half of 15th century in Instambul.
+Surely between the 12th and 14th century, coffee began to spread in Yemen thanks to the Ethiopian invasions of the area and the Arabian peninsula through the coasts of the Red Sea until arriving in the first half of 15th century in Istanbul.

 In 1616, however, the Dutch managed to steal some seedlings in Yemen and then import them into their own colonies of Java and Sumatra.
-The coffee was planted by the French in their colonies in Martinique, Santo Domingo and in Guyana and in 1727 Brazil, Portuguese colony, will become the largest coffee producer.
-In 1730 the english began the coltivation in Jamaica and in 1750, thanks to the Spanish Jesuits, coffee arrived in Cuba and then in Colombia and Mexico and then returned to the African continent, in Tanzania in 1877 and Kenya in 1892.
+The coffee was planted by the French in their colonies in Martinique, Santo Domingo and Guyana and in 1727 Brazil, a Portuguese colony will become the largest coffee producer.
+In 1730 the English began the cultivation in Jamaica and in 1750, thanks to the Spanish Jesuits, coffee arrived in Cuba and then in Colombia and Mexico and then returned to the African continent, in Tanzania in 1877 and Kenya in 1892.

-In the first half of 15th century in Instambul was open the first “coffeehouse “(Kahwe Khaneh) and the coffee was called” Wine of Islam “being a valid substitute of alcohol banned by the Koran but will have to wait for about a century when around 1650 in London opened the first caffeehouse, a sort of club where was possible taste the drink; in 1663 they became 88 throughout England and about sixty years later there were already more than 3000.
+In the first half of 15th century in Istambul was open the first “coffeehouse “(Kahwe Khaneh) and the coffee was called” Wine of Islam “being a valid substitute for alcohol banned by the Koran but will have to wait for about a century when around 1650 in London opened the first coffeehouse, a sort of club where was possible taste the drink; in 1663 they became 88 throughout England and about sixty years later there were already more than 3000.

 Shortly thereafter, this dark drink spread throughout Europe: in 1670 the first coffeehouse was opened in Berlin; the opening of the first coffeehouse” in Austria is linked to the siege of Vienna in 1683 when the Ottomans withdrew leaving on the edge of the city the sacks with their supply of coffee.